NAACP member the Rev. Curtis Gatewood suspended following sexual harassment allegations

 RALEIGH, N.C.
-(WTVD) -- High-profile NAACP member Rev. Curtis Gatewood has been suspended following allegations that he sexually harassed a former state NAACP employee.
+(WTVD) -- High-profile NAACP member the Rev. Curtis Gatewood has been suspended by the national NAACP following allegations that he sexually harassed a former state NAACP employee.

 For the first time publicly on Wednesday, Jazmyne Childs came forward, describing how she was allegedly sexually harassed by Gatewood.